lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 {: #rsa-pss-params4096 title="RSASSA-PSS 4096 Parameters"}

-## Domain Separator Values {#sec-domsep-values}
+## signature label Values {#sec-domsep-values}

-Each Composite ML-DSA algorithm has a unique domain separator value which is used in constructing the message representative `M'` in the `Composite-ML-DSA.Sign()` ({{sec-hash-comp-sig-sign}}) and `Composite-ML-DSA.Verify()` ({{sec-hash-comp-sig-verify}}).
+Each Composite ML-DSA algorithm has a unique signature label value which is used in constructing the message representative `M'` in the `Composite-ML-DSA.Sign()` ({{sec-hash-comp-sig-sign}}) and `Composite-ML-DSA.Verify()` ({{sec-hash-comp-sig-verify}}).
 This helps protect against component signature values being removed from the composite and used out of context.

-The domain separator is simply the DER encoding of the OID.
-The domain separator for each composite ML-DSA algorithm is listed in HEX-encoded format in {{alg-parms}}.
+The signature label is simply the DER encoding of the OID.
+The signature label for each composite ML-DSA algorithm is listed in HEX-encoded format in {{alg-parms}}.

 ## Rationale for choices {#sec-rationale}